Events That Changed How Media Outlets Cover News

 Reporters have witnessed countless disasters, but nothing like the horror of the 9/11 terrorist attacks.
 The violence changed how post-9/11 news is covered.

-122007: Social Media Takes the Lead in Breaking News
+2007: Social Media Takes the Lead in Breaking News

+The Virginia Tech shooting massacre left 32 people dead in 2007.
+Tech-savvy students showed the world the future of breaking news coverage because it happened on a college campus.
 TV news crews weren't necessary.
-Text messages relayed information while cell phone video could be transmitted in an instant.
+Text messages relayed information while cellphone video could be transmitted in an instant.

 This was a milestone in citizen journalism.
 The photos and video didn't have the polish of a professional news organization, but they captured the panic that people felt on campus.
 Everyday people producing raw news was now competing with professional journalists whose corporate sheen left some wondering if they were ever going to get the real news.